 Mary Shelley’s Frankenstein is a modern myth; a 200-year-old science-fiction story with themes of human creativity, societal responsibility and scientific ethics.
 Two centuries later, these themes continue to resonate in our technological age.
-As citizens with access to incredible tools for creation and transformation, we not only need to understand the fundamentals of science and technology, but also to develop […]
+As citizens with access to incredible tools for creation and transformation, we not only need to understand the […]

 Two centuries ago, on a dare to tell the best scary story, 19-year-old Mary Shelley imagined an idea that became the basis for Frankenstein.
 Mary’s original concept became the novel that arguably kick-started the genres of science fiction and Gothic horror, but also provided an enduring myth that shapes how our society continues to grapple with creativity, science, technology, and their consequences.